athos/power-dot/README.md

 `power-dot` also has its own version of the `..` macro.

-Analogous to the `..` macro in `clojure.core`, the `power-dot.core/..` form is expanded to a chain of `power-dot.core/.` invocations.
+Analogous to the `..` macro defined in `clojure.core`, the `dot/..` form is expanded to a chain of `dot/.` invocations.
 It's useful to use in the context of "fluent interface" (or method chaining) with heavy use of functional interfaces:

 ```clojure